Leper healed

 The request of the leper to Jesus is very interesting, who does not say “heal me”, but “Lord, if you want, you can purify me”; it is the interior attitude of a man who manifests the fear of God and has within himself the absolute certainty that Jesus has the power of God and nothing is impossible to him.
 What enabled him to recognize Jesus?
 Faith, which pushes him to overcome even the fear of being punished as the law imposed total isolation so as not to infect other people.

-In fact, at that time, in order to be readmitted to the community, a leper needed a "certificate of healing" and the law ordered that it be issued by a priest for a fee from the cured person which, if rich, consisted of two lambs, a sheep, two turtle doves or two spotless doves, and a given quantity of flour and oil; if he were poor, he would have offered a lamb and two turtle doves or two doves, and a smaller quantity of flour and oil.
+In fact, at that time, in order to be readmitted to the community, a leper needed a “certificate of healing” and the law ordered that it be issued by a priest for a fee from the cured person.
+This, if rich, consisted of two lambs, a sheep, two turtle-doves or two spotless doves, and a given quantity of flour and oil.
+If he were poor, he would have offered a lamb and two turtle-doves or two doves, and a smaller quantity of flour and oil.

-The fact that Jesus had healed the leper would have been for the Priests a witness and proof that He was the Messiah sent by God; instead they, after having learned of the healing from the crowds and not from the healed leper who - according to what Mark reported - did not come to them, took this as a pretext to consider Jesus himself unclean and transgressor of that law that tradition had established in defense of the power of judgment of the Priests and not of the respect for the Father's will.
+The fact that Jesus had healed the leper would have been for the Priests a witness and proof that He was the Messiah sent by God.
+Instead, after having learned of the healing from the crowds and not from the healed leper, who (according to what Mark reported) did not come to them.
+He took this as a pretext to consider Jesus himself unclean and transgressor of that law that tradition had established in defense of the power of judgment of the Priests.
+Not of the respect for the Father's will.